Washington

 The Junior Academy welcomes inquiries from people in schools, companies, or affiliates who wish to serve as science fair judges, tutors, mentors and classroom volunteers in future programs.
 For more information or to volunteer please contact the Vice President of the Junior Academy at .

-Currently the Junior Academy partners with the American Junior Academy of Science and the American Association for the Advancement of Science (AAAS) in its Senior Scientist and Engineers STEM Volunteer Program in the local area.
+Currently the Junior Academy partners with the American Junior Academy of Sciences and the American Association for the Advancement of Science (AAAS) in its Senior Scientist and Engineers STEM Volunteer Program in the local area.
 The Junior Academy also partners with Sigma Xi in its new publication initiative, Chronicle of the New Researcher .
 Students are invited to submit research articles for publication here.

 The Junior Academy also participates in robotics clubs and maker spaces in the DC area, including MASER-DC (Mentors Advancing STEM Education and Research), which sponsors the Washington DC Girls Only Robotics Club Bladerunner FRC 6893 organized under FIRST Robotics.